 Zacks vs. Morningstar: Stock Ranking Systems

 Zacks and Morningstar both provide research on thousands of US and international stocks.
 At both platforms, you’ll find detailed information about companies’ price history, key financial metrics, and earnings.
-In addition, both Zacks and Morningstar grade stocks on a 1-5 scale (these grades are called ranks at Zacks and stars at Morningstar), but they differ in what goes into these ratings.
+In addition, both Zacks and Morningstar grade stocks on a 1-5 scale (these grades are called ranks at Zacks and stars at Morningstar), but they differ in what goes into each stock rating system.

 At Zacks, ratings are based on a combination of 3 factors: value, growth, and momentum.
 Value represents how a company’s stock price compares to its fair value, which is calculated by Zacks analysts.
 Growth looks at earnings growth over time, with special attention paid to earnings estimate revisions.
 Momentum looks at technical factors to offer a sense of whether a stock is experiencing bullish or bearish price action over a monthly timeframe.